Ring of Honor: Future of Honor

-Future of Honor is a series of events featuring the promotion's young wrestlers and trainees from the ROH Dojo.
+Future of Honor (FOH) is a series of events featuring the promotion's young wrestlers and trainees from the ROH Dojo.
 The term "Future of Honor" is additionally used by the promotion to refer to their young wrestlers and graduates from the dojo system (regardless of gender).

 Women of Honor

-The ROH Women of Honor division began in 2002, with women's wrestlers sporadically appearing on ROH events until the division was reformed into a permanent feature of the promotion in 2015.
+The ROH Women of Honor (WOH) division began in 2002, with women's wrestlers sporadically appearing on ROH events until the division was reformed into a permanent feature of the promotion in 2015.
 The term "Women of Honor" is additionally used by the promotion to refer to their female wrestlers and other female talent.
-The current top championship in the Women of Honor division is the ROH Women's World Championship.
+The current top championship in the Women of Honor division is the ROH Women's World Championship and their other women's title is the ROH Women's World Television Championship.
 Previous women's championships used by ROH include the Women of Honor World Championship, the Shimmer Championship, and the Shimmer Tag Team Championship.

 ROH Dojo

 ROH also runs a professional wrestling school.
 Originally named the "ROH Wrestling Academy", and based in Bristol, Pennsylvania, ROH announced in July 2016 that the following month it was re-opening the school as the "ROH Dojo" in Baltimore, Maryland.
 Delirious operates as the head trainer of the school with Cheeseburger and Will Ferrara as his assistants.
 Previous head trainers of the academy include former ROH World Champions CM Punk, Austin Aries, and Bryan Danielson.
 From 2005 to 2008, ROH used a "Top of the Class" trophy to promote the students on the main show; while wrestlers win and lose the Trophy in matches, the School's head trainer chooses the winners.